Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

-Two GCSE grade D or above one of which must Mathematics or English
+Three GCSE grade D or above one of which must include Mathematics and English or F/S L1 Maths and English

 Course assessment in accordance to BTEC requirements.
-Includes: In class assessments Completion of assignments Practical assessments
+Includes

-Progress to a Level 3 qualification such as the BTEC L3 Diploma.
+Progress to a Level 3 qualification such as the BTEC L3 90 credit Extended Diploma

 The course is three days a week over a period of 36 weeks.